piyalidas10/Nx-Monorepo/README.md

 Nx restores both the terminal output and the files created from running the task (e.g., your build or dist directory).
 [Use Remote Caching (Nx Replay)](https://nx.dev/ci/features/remote-cache) [How Nx Cache works](https://nx.dev/concepts/how-caching-works)

+## Why use Yarn over Npm for monorepo project
+   - yarn shines in larger projects or complex monorepos where speed, deterministic installs, and robust offline support are crucial.
+Yarn's parallel installation, enhanced security features, and advanced workspace management make it the better choice for teams working on large-scale projects.
+   - While npm installs package dependencies sequentially, which slows down package installation, yarn installs them in parallel, speeding up the process.
+Yarn also provides more comprehensive and readable output logs that help developers understand package dependencies, whereas npm output logs can be hard to read.
+   - Yarn’s parallel installation is often 2-3 times faster than npm, making it highly efficient for projects with many dependencies.
+   - Yarn’s flat folder structure prevents issues with deep nesting and minimizes the risk of dependency conflicts.
+   - Yarn stores a more comprehensive cache, ensuring that all necessary files are available when offline. npm’s offline capabilities aren’t as comprehensive as Yarn’s, especially in environments with limited internet access.
+   - Yarn’s offline capabilities significantly improve CI/CD pipeline performance by reducing the need for internet access.